 Another crucial design principle of UX is clarity, which means making the design of the product or service as straightforward as possible.
 Providing clarity for the user is as it allows one to create accurate customer journey maps.
 It also allows one to use widely known UI components such as buttons, animations, and icons, so the user does not get overwhelmed.

 It also helps the designers avoid creating affordance examples within their design, which is a dead-end.
 Avoiding such miscalculations allow the user to stay on task and gain meaningful experience.

 User testing the design

 Here is one of the crucial design principles of UX.
-To implement a human-centred design strategy, one must consult the users of the product or service at the beginning of the design process.
+To implement a human-centered design strategy, one must consult the users of the product or service at the beginning of the design process.
 To gain meaningful insights, one would need to create a continuous and meticulous practice of usability testing.

 UX Design principles software

 Well, there is not a single software that can determine design principles, per se.
-It is more of a mixture of different wireframing tools, mockup tools and even prototyping tools to determine various UX design principles.
+It is more of a mixture of different wireframing tools, mockup tools, and even prototyping tools to determine various UX design principles.